Ken Hively/Getty Images

 To answer that question, you’ll have to think about your emotional attachment to the house, whether renovating will bring a good return on your investment and whether you can afford to buy a replacement home.
 These and other factors will help you make your choice.

-Read on for what experts believe are the essential issues when deciding whether to remodel your current place and hunker down, or buy a different home and move out.
+Here’s what experts believe are the essential issues when deciding whether to remodel your current place and stay put, or buy a different home and move out.

 Your emotions will have a lot of say in whether you stay or go.